-Runs and Lifts
+Runs and Lifts in Portillo

 Famous all round the world, Portillo's 34 runs are the favorite of advanced and expert skiers, who have the 70 and the 20% of the resort surface available, respectively.
 For those who have some experience, El Conejo, Las Lomas, Canarios and Bajada del Tren are runs which offer enough doses of adrenaline.